 Support for Health Checks

-Health Checks monitors the health and status of AWS Services and the status of these checks are displayed within the AWS Management Console.
-When a check does not pass, customers will be given the option to open a high priority ticket with Technical Support for assistance.
+Health Checks monitors the health and status of AWS Services and the status of these checks is displayed in the AWS Management Console.
+When a check does not pass, you can open a high-priority ticket with Technical Support for assistance.
 Support for Health Checks is currently available for EC2 and can be accessed on the instance "Status Check" tab.
-Click here for more details.
+For more information, see Support for Health Checks.

 Yes, AWS Support is a global organization.
 Any AWS customer may sign up for and use AWS Support.